SerMichbboy/python_microservices_architectural_patterns/README.md

-# 📘 About "Architect patterns of microservices - recomendations"
+# 📘 About "Architect patterns of microservices: recomendations"

 I started this project frist time only for me, and only for documentation whole knowlage about microservice architecture which i meat and see the good potential for use in anymore project.